Onshore, Muddy Flats

 16" - 41"

 Bonefish have an elongated, torpedo-shaped body with silvery scales.
-The snout is pointed in appearance.
 The dorsal fin (top) has a triangular shape similar to that of a shark.
 The tail has a uniquely deep fork.
-Bonefish have blue-greenish backs with dark streaks that blend extremely well with the grass that covers the bottom of many flats.
-The sleek body and bottom have bright silvery scales that reflect the bottom like a mirror.
-The Bonefish natural camouflage allows the fish to remain largely undetected by anglers and their natural predators.
+Bonefish have blue-greenish backs with dark streaks that blend exceptionally well with the grass covering many flats' bottom.
+The sleek body and bottom have bright silvery scales that reflect the ocean bottom like a mirror.
+This natural camouflage allows the fish to remain largely undetected by anglers and their natural predators.

 Bonefish are known for a couple of unique traits.
-First, bonefish tail in the water while they are feeding in shallow water commonly referred to as tailing.
+First, bonefish tail in the water while feeding in shallow water, commonly referred to as tailing.
 Second, they will take a fly/lure 100 yards or more once hooked in a dramatic run.

 During different times of day, bonefish occupy different types of habitats.
-When they are not hunting for food, bonefish live in deeper waters, down to about 300 ft. or so.
+When they are not hunting for food, bonefish live in deeper waters, down to about 300 ft.
 As the tide comes in, the fish swim up into the shallow mudflats to search for food.
-You can find them in waters as shallow as 4 in. deep!
+You can find them in water as shallow as 4 inches deep.